Financial Aid and Scholarships

 Boston Conservatory’s top priority is to cultivate an environment where community members of all backgrounds, identities, and abilities feel supported, valued, and empowered.

-Hailed for his ability to translate stories of American self-determination to the concert stage, six-time Grammy-nominated violinist and composer Curtis Stewart presents a recital of celebrated and original works as part of the String Masters Series.
+Hailed for his ability to translate stories of American self-determination to the concert stage, seven-time Grammy-nominated violinist and composer Curtis Stewart presents a recital of celebrated and original works, including selections from his 24 American Caprices as part of the String Masters Series.

 Acclaimed violist Michael Casimir joins Boston Conservatory’s String Masters Series along with frequent guest pianist Tae Kim, to offer an exciting recital of works for viola and piano.